-Performance Share Units (PSUs)
+Performance Share Units ("PSUs")

-PSUs are granted to align the interests of executives with the interests of shareholders by making a significant portion of executives' long-term incentive compensation dependent on the Company's long-term financial performance and on the fair market value of the Common Shares.
+The PRSU Plan provides for grants of PSUs to officers and senior managers of the Company to align the interests of executives with the interests of shareholders by making a significant portion of executives' long-term incentive compensation dependent on performance against the Company's long-term financial performance and strategic goals and on the fair market value of the Common Shares.

-The 2021 grant under the PRSU Plan will vest at the end of 2023 based on the return on invested capital ("ROIC") of 2021 to 2023.
-The ROIC performance measure has established threshold, target and maximum levels of performance to determine the actual payout in 2024.
+In 2023, the Company adopted a balanced approach to measures for the PSUs.
+The 2023 grant under the PRSU Plan will vest at the end of 2025 based on performance against a financial goal, an ESG goal and a strategic goal, each weighted equally (33%).
+The financial performance measure (ROIC) has established threshold, target and maximum levels of performance to determine the actual payout.
+The ESG measure is assessed based upon completion of an annual sustainability workplan with performance leverage recommended by the CEO and assessed by the Board in accordance with workplan achievement over a threeyear performance period.
+The Strategic measure is assessed based upon achievement of a Zero Emission Bus ("ZEB") deliveries target and has established threshold, target, and maximum levels of performance to determine the actual payout.
 At threshold performance, 50% of the grant will vest and at maximum performance, 200% of the grant will vest.
-No PSUs will vest if the threshold ROIC performance measure is not met.
+No PSUs will vest if threshold performance is not met.